Setting new standards

 New North Zealand Hospital – designed by Herzog & de Meuron and Vilhelm Lauritzen Architects – will set new standards in healthcare design and healthcare delivery.
 The hospital is based on social, economic and environmental sustainability.
 The goal is higher quality, coherence, equality, safety, and a faster diagnosis and treatment for all patients.

-With a modest four floors at its highest point, the hospital is designed on a very human scale despite its large size.
-The building is designed to be overwhelming - but closely integrated in the landscape.
+With a modest four floors at its highest point, the hospital is designed on a human scale despite its large size.
+The building is designed to be overwhelming - but closely integrated within the landscape.

 The innovative, organic form of a four-leaf clover connects the many components of the hospital and ensures a feeling of safety as well as efficient flows.
 The architecture of the hospital thus supports the healing of each patient.

 Nature and daylight will be fully integrated into the building and reflect the healing atmosphere of the scenic surroundings.
 Conceptually, the landscape is conceived as a forest and the hospital as a pavilion.
-The landscape design takes its point of departure from the site’s moraine formations.
-To support the healing of each patient the wards at the top levels will have a view over the surrounding landscape.
+The landscape design takes its point of departure from the moraine formations of the site.
+To support the healing of each patient the wards at the top levels will have a view overlooking the surrounding landscape.

 Keeping the patient in mind